CQCL/hugr/specification/hugr.md

 ## Type System

-There are three classes of type, distinguished by the operations possible on (runtime) values of that type.
-(These loosely correspond to Tierkreis' notion of "constraints".)
+There are three classes of type: Any $\supset$ Copyable $\supset$ Equatable.
+Types in these classes  are distinguished by the operations possible on (runtime) values of those types:
   - For the broadest class ("Any" type), the only operation supported is the identity operation (aka no-op, or `lift` - see [Resource Tracking](#resource-tracking) below).
-Specifically, these values cannot necessarily be copied or discarded, hence the linearity requirement that outports of these types must have exactly one edge.
-(All incoming ports must have exactly one edge connected to them.)
+Specifically, we do not require it to be possible to copy or discard all values, hence the requirement that outports of linear type must have exactly one edge.
+(That is, a type not known to be in the copyable subset).
+All incoming ports must have exactly one edge.

     In fully qubit-counted contexts programs take in a number of qubits as input and return the same number, with no discarding.
 See [quantum resource](#quantum-resource) for more.